 - Place the beans in the food processor, add the cooked veggies, green onion and dill weed.
 Pulse a few times, don't puree.

-- Transfer the veggie mixture unto a mixing bowl, add the egg, chili lime seasoning and most of the cheese (if you like it very cheese, add the whole packet).
+- Transfer the veggie mixture unto a mixing bowl, add the egg, bread crumbs, zest, chili powder and cheese.
 Mix well until all incorporated.

 - Preheat the cooking pan again and add the olive oil.